cosmicjs/react-graphql-static-site/S3_CloudFront_BlogPost.md

 ## Intro
 So you've read all the great reasons to [go API-first](https://cosmicjs.com/why-cms-api), and you've produced a great looking single page app to display your content.
 But how do you serve it to the user?

-One possible solution is to host your website statically, using AWS S3 and CloudFront.
-This means you simply put your website source files online, and they're served immediately to the user, no server processing needed!
+You COULD  set up a full Node server to host, route and serve your site.
+Or you could just host your website statically using AWS S3 and CloudFront!
+This means you simply put your website source files online, and they're served immediately to the user, no server processing needed.

 There are several big advantages to static hosting with client-side rendering:
 + Blazing Fast (no server preprocessing)